 Market responses were swift and positive.
 After the trade deal announcement, Indian financial markets saw a significant uplift.
 The Indian rupee strengthened markedly, registering one of its largest single-day gains in years, while key equity indices climbed on renewed investor optimism.
 Economic analysts argue that reducing tariff uncertainty can help Indian exporters compete more effectively in U.S. markets, particularly in labor-intensive industries that have struggled under earlier tariff pressures.

 From an Indian domestic perspective, the trade deal is seen as a potential catalyst for revitalizing growth across key sectors.
-Improved market access and tariff conditions can boost manufacturing, especially for MSMEs (micro, small, and medium enterprises), textiles, leather, handicrafts, and other labor-intensive exports.
+Improved market access and tariff conditions can boost manufacturing, especially for MSMEs, textiles, leather, handicrafts, and other labor-intensive exports.
 Government leaders and industry representatives have highlighted opportunities for farmers and entrepreneurs to leverage new market openings.

 However, the full economic impact will depend on how the tariff changes are implemented over time and how domestic industries adjust to increased competition.
 Many sectors in India operate in highly competitive global environments, and tariff reductions alone may not ensure success without corresponding investments in productivity, infrastructure, and supply chain integration.